 What is the rivers “navigable (for fish) cfs or flow rate?” and current or predicted cfs?

-The lower the flows get on the river, the more definition develops and accentuating the pattern of riffle, pool and tail out.
-The higher the flows are, the more it will resemble one large long fast moving run that won’t be very fun to fish methods outside of plunking a few feet from the bank.
+The lower the flows get on the river, the more definition develops and accentuates the pattern of riffle, pool, and tail-out.
+The higher the flows are, the more it will resemble one large long fast-moving run that won’t be very fun to fish methods outside of plunking a few feet from the bank.

 Some rivers will get so low that tail-outs only have a few inches of water.
 Salmon can still swim up these areas, but they won’t be motivated to do that early in a run.
-Fish the best holding water downstream of the first very difficult to navigate stretch of water.
+Fish the best holding water downstream of the first very difficult-to-navigate stretch of water for the best results.

-Is there a hatchery on the river in question?
+Is there a salmon hatchery on the river in question?

 - Always fish downstream of a hatchery (Where it’s legal to fish!
 Often the water immediately below a hatchery intake is closed).
 It’s true some hatchery fish will go upstream some distance before turning around, your best salmon fishing is typically as close to a hatchery intake as is legal to fish.